CSJIII/odin-recipes/README.md

-This project will have me create a couple of basic recipe web pages with simple formats that will link to each other on the index page.
+This project will have me create three basic recipe web pages that will link to each other on the index page.